An architect’s tips on the perfect game room floor plan

 Shelf dimensions: 17.72 feet x 5.08 feet; height: 4.59 feet

-Behind this setup, there’s a rest area with a two-seater sofa.
+Behind this gaming room setup, there’s a rest area with a two-seater sofa.
 It has the same dimension as the tables.
 A symmetrical wall shelf, with a height of 4.92 feet, has good storage space for a flat-screen television.
 On the sides, there are two cabinets (1.15 ft x 5.08 ft) and open shelves for storage.

 Our architect recommends a white ceiling to keep the room bright and cheerful-looking.
 The walls can be complemented with custom vinyl or wallpaper designs to add a unique touch to the room.